Four inequivalent paths to Thermality in Minkowski spacetime: Particle content in R3 along various paths

+Where the coordinates,$ u_1$ and $u_4$ are related via Eq.~(\ref{Eq:2.1.1.22}).
 As these integrals follow the same structure as in the previous section, we state the result directly.
-The mean number of particles in the right-moving mode of $\mathrm{R}_4$, when the field is in the vacuum associated with$\mathrm{R}_1$ ,is given by:
+The mean number of particles in the right-moving mode of $\mathrm{R}_4$, when the field is in the vacuum associated with $\mathrm{R}_1$,is given by:

 Which is a Planckian distribution at temperature $T=\frac{a}{2\pi}$ arises due to a horizon effect induced by null shifts.
 This can be regarded as a certain converse of the Unruh effect.

 We now evaluate the Bogoliubov coefficients for the left-moving modes associated with the transition $ R_1 \to R_4$: